History

 Current state

-The church has preserved the medieval walls of the nave, presbytery and tower, but it did not avoid transformations, the most striking of which was the addition of an early modern porch and stair turret.
-Inside the church, the 15th-century oak roof truss, Romanesque piscina in the southern wall of the chancel and the 13th-century baptismal font in the nave have been preserved.
-In the church cemetery there is the base of the medieval cross, and behind the western end of the cemetery there is medieval well of St. Anne with stairs leading to the water and a carved figure of a woman.
+The church has the medieval walls of the nave, chancel, and tower, but has undergone early modern transformations, the most striking of which are the addition of a porch and a neo-Gothic stair turret.
+Most of the windows have been rebuilt or renewed.
+The original early Gothic window is in the north wall of the nave.
+Before its Victorian renovation, the north window in the chancel was located in the east wall.
+Inside, the church retains the 15th-century oak roof truss of the nave, a late Romanesque piscina in the south wall of the chancel, and a 13th-century font in the nave.
+The churchyard contains the base of a medieval cross.
+Beyond the western end of the cemetery is St. Anne’s Well, a medieval well with steps leading down to the water and a carved female figure.

 bibliography: